oracle-quickstart/oci-marketplace-setup/README.md

 After clicking the deploy button above you will be presented with 3 screens using 'Next' to navigate:

-1. Stack Information - Click "Accept Oracle terms", and can optionally change the name of the stack.
+1. Stack Information - Click "Accept Oracle terms", and you can optionally change the name of the stack.
 2. Variables - You can leave the defaults or uncheck any resources you do not wish to create.
 3. Review - Click "Create" to automatically create the resources because "Run Apply" is checked.